matthiasburger/IronSphere.Extensions/docs/types/ShortExtension_Min(Int16,Int16).md

 ```

-public static Int16 Min(this Int16 this, this Int16 minimum)
+public static Int16 Min(this Int16 this, Int16 minimum)
 ```